There have been significant amendments to the Copyright Act that have a positive impact on Australian universities. These include:

 There are also less prescriptive rules around the size of the notice.
 Notices can now be any size over A4 (but not smaller) and can be placed anywhere in the vicinity of these machines.
 This means that in computer pools and in the library, there is the potential to have less but larger copies of each notice or to have a combined notice.
 Copies of the new notices are available for download from Equipment Notices.

-For further information about any of these amendments, please contact the Copyright team.
+For further information about any of these amendments, please contact Ask the Library.